johanbeauce/TimeExtension/README.md

 # How do you test your code when it depends on time?
-I propose you a little exercise that you can during a brown bag lunch or a dev 2 dev session.
+I propose you a little exercise that you can do during a brown bag lunch or a dev 2 dev session.

 Try to cover the following code with unit tests.